10 Things That Can Disqualify You from Renting Apartments

 TLC Has Apartments for You In and Around Chicago!

-At TLC, we have over 36 different properties, each with modern amenities for luxury city or suburban Chicago living.
+At TLC, we have more than 30 different properties, each with modern amenities for luxury city or suburban Chicago living.
 We’re happy to consider applicants who can provide further information whenever possible.

 Search apartment rentals or contact us at info@chicagorentals.com for more information.